fengsong77/yolov5_tensorrt/yolov5x/README.md

 - Input shape defined in yololayer.h
 - Number of classes defined in yololayer.h
-- FP16/FP32 can be selected by the macro in yolov5s.cpp
+- FP16/FP32 can be selected by the macro in yolov5x.cpp
-- GPU id can be selected by the macro in yolov5s.cpp
+- GPU id can be selected by the macro in yolov5x.cpp
-- NMS thresh in yolov5s.cpp
+- NMS thresh in yolov5x.cpp
-- BBox confidence thresh in yolov5s.cpp
+- BBox confidence thresh in yolov5x.cpp
-- Batch size in yolov5s.cpp
+- Batch size in yolov5x.cpp

-## More Information

-See the readme in [home page.](https://github.com/wang-xinyu/tensorrtx)